Why parcelLab?

 When accepting returns, be sure to thoroughly inspect the items for signs of wear and tear, damage, or tampering.
 Those who want to get away with wardrobing may try to return used or damaged items as new, or they may remove tags or packaging to conceal the fact that the item has been used.

-Tip: Pay particular attention to items commonly returned for fraudulent reasons, such as high-value items, clothing, and electronics.
+Tip: Track items that are commonly returned for fraudulent reasons, such as high-value items, clothing, and electronics.

 If possible, require your customers to provide a receipt or proof of purchase.
 Doing so can help deter fraudsters from returning stolen or counterfeit goods.